justinlovinger/optimal-py-learning/README.md

 For further usage details, see comprehensive doc strings for public functions and classes.

 # Breaking Changes
 ## 10/16/2017
+Rename error functions, so that they end with Error, for greater clarity.

+## 10/16/2017
 Renamed Model.test -> Model.print_results